learn-co-curriculum/uci-mod-1-html-tables-lab/README.md

 </table>
 ```

-Even though we write the HTML from top down, we would see these headers in bold
+Even though we write the HTML from the top down, we would see these headers in bold
 and lined up _left to right_.
 We can spin up `httpserver` or directly open
 `index.html` right now to take a look.

 This first row is almost always the only place where we use the `th` tag.

-### Introduce the Table Data Tag: `<td>`
+### The Table Data Tag: `<td>`

 In the second row, we can start putting in our data.
 Here, we want to use the
 _table data_ tag, `<td>` instead of using the _table header_ tag.
 The `<td>` tag
-representes one table cell.
+represents one table cell.
 So, for our party table, we can add in some names,
 phone numbers and items for guests to bring.
 An example row would look like the
 following: